atxwang/atxwang.github.io/_posts/ea_essay.md

 1) enter university (or even high school!!) with the specific goal of breaking into prestigious, lucrative money-moving careers (ie. quant, IB) that don't do much but passively harm the world
 2) lack and are not given a humanities foundation, which (hot take) teaches important things like ethics, moral philosophy, historical contextualization for current society, etc.

-i think this is very bad---we shouldn't want a plura
+i think this is very bad---we shouldn't want a plurality of society's smartest young people to be striving for lives as consultants or weapons enginers.

 **80,000 hours and altruistic career options**